soumalya340/SprkHaus/README.md

 ### Dispute Resolution:
 - **Validation Period:** A one-week dispute period allows contributors to review and contest the expense reports.
 - **Community Decision:** Discrepancies lead to a community vote.
 If the community votes against the expenses, the initiator loses the staked amount.
-If approved, the project continues.
+If WebApproved, the project continues.

 ### Project Conclusion:
 - **Feedback & Review:** After the event, participants provide feedback, influencing the initiator’s future proposals and reputation on the platform.### Project Conclusion: